mmghv/lumen-route-binding/README.md

 ##### Customizing The Key Name

 By default, It will use the model's ID column.
-Like Laravel, If you would like it to use another column when retrieving a given model class, you may override the `getRouteKeyName` method on the Eloquent model :
+Similar to Laravel, If you would like it to use another column when retrieving a given model class, you may override the `getRouteKeyName` method on the Eloquent model :

 ```PHP
 /**